Compliance and Ethics Training FAQ

 I’m just a temporary employee.
 Do I still have to take this?

-All State employees, including part time and temporary employees, as well as student employees, are required by law to take certain compliance training within the first 30 days of employment and every 2 years thereafter:
+All State employees, including part time and temporary employees, as well as student employees and many affiliates, are required by law to take certain compliance training within the first 30 days of employment and every 2 years thereafter.
+These modules are often referred to as the “Core 4″:

 CW 101 Introduction to Compliance & Ethics Program